Alex Greenwood: Everton (2010–2014)

-Notts County

-When the 2014 season culminated in Everton's relegation, Greenwood requested to leave in order to protect her national team place ahead of the 2015 FIFA Women's World Cup.
-She signed for Notts County on a two-year contract for an undisclosed transfer fee.
+Greenwood played in Everton's 2–0 defeat by Arsenal in the 2013–14 FA Women's Cup final.
+Despite reaching the cup final, Everton were relegated at the end of 2014 FA WSL.
+Greenwood requested a transfer to protect her national team place ahead of the 2015 FIFA Women's World Cup.
+Ahead of 2015 FA WSL, she signed for Notts County on a two-year contract for an undisclosed transfer fee.
 The move disappointed Everton who wanted Greenwood to leave on loan and come back if they were promoted again.

+Notts County (2015)

+Greenwood spent only one season, 2015 FA WSL, with Notts County.

-Liverpool
+Liverpool (2016–2017)

 In January 2016, she joined Liverpool.
-At the club, she scored in each of the three seasons in the two-year spell with the club, the first came from the penalty spot against Sunderland.
-At the end of the 2017–18 season, after 44 appearances and six goals, Greenwood was released by the club.
+She scored in each of the three seasons spanning her two-year spell with Liverpool.
+Her first goal was a penalty against Sunderland.
+At the end of 2017–18 FA WSL, having made 44 appearances and scored six goals, Liverpool released her.

-Manchester United
+Manchester United (2018–2019)

-On 13 July 2018, it was announced that Greenwood was joining and would captain Manchester United for their inaugural season.
-She made her competitive debut for Manchester United in a 1–0 League Cup victory against former club Liverpool on 19 August.
+On 13 July 2018, it was announced that Greenwood was joining Manchester United and would captain the team in its inaugural season.
+She made her competitive debut for them in a 1–0 League Cup victory over her former club Liverpool on 19 August.

 On 20 September, she made her Championship debut in a 3–0 win against Sheffield United.
-On 18 November, she scored her first goal for the club from the penalty spot in a 5–0 win away at Crystal Palace.
-Greenwood helped Manchester United win the Championship and gain promotion to the FA WSL in their debut season.
+On 18 November, she scored her first goal for Manchester United with a penalty spot in a 5–0 away win at Crystal Palace.
+Under her leadership, Manchester United won the Championship and gained promotion to the FA WSL in their debut season.

-Olympique Lyonnais
+Olympique Lyonnais (2019–2020)

 On 4 August 2019, Manchester United announced they had agreed a deal for the transfer of Greenwood to French Division 1 Féminine team Olympique Lyonnais, subject to personal terms.
 Lyon confirmed the deal on 8 August for a fee of €40,000, plus €20,000 in potential add-ons.
 On 24 August, she made her league debut for the club in a 6–0 home win against Olympique Marseille.

 On 30 August 2020, Greenwood made her first Champions League appearance since 2010, entering as a stoppage time substitute for Eugénie Le Sommer as Lyon beat Wolfsburg 3–1 in the final.

-By the end of her one-year contract with Lyon she had played 17 matches and won a quadruple of trophies including the Champions league.
+By the end of her one-year contract with Lyon she had played 17 matches and won a quadruple of trophies including the Champions League.